Information for term Chinese Language & Culture

 You’ll spend most mornings in small and interactive Mandarin classes, studying the language at your own level with native instructors.
 The rest of your time is for fun and practicing your language skills – on local streets, expert-guided excursions, and with your Chinese host family as you prepare and share traditional meals, shop, relax, and learn local customs while joining in their daily routines.

-You’ll get together with peers from local high schools twice a week to hang out, play basketball or Frisbee, go to a concert, or visit a museum.
+Outside the classroom, you’ll get together with peers for organized activities like sports, calligraphy, dumpling-making, and Chinese trivia nights.
 Along with forging new friendships, you’ll rapidly improve your Mandarin conversational skills in an authentic setting – something you just can’t replicate back home in a language lab!

 60 hours of instruction in Mandarin Chinese by CIEE professors